15 Best Places to Go in Lancaster, PA (Especially for Tourists)

 The Bull's Head Pub is located at 14 E. Main St., Lititz.
 It's one of the best places to eat in thew "coolest small town in America," which just so happens to also be a British pub.

 Bull's Head doesn't brew anything or distill liquors, but they have some incredible food and an outstanding selection of beers.

 It's a great place to grab a table and feel the sense of community grow around you.

 That's partly because Bull's Head is pretty small, and the dining area can feel authentically cramped.

 It's rare to get a full table to yourself, and it's even rarer to have seats for everyone with you, but it's well worth a night out.

 Thaddeus Stevens is a local technical college that's renowned throughout the country as one of the best institutions of higher education that isn't a four-year university.

 While it's technically a community college, Thaddeus Stevens has a stellar reputation for teaching students everything from career and technical education to STEM subjects.

-The institution itself is named for Senator Thaddeus Stevens, a US senator from Lancaster who was an abolitionist in addition to being a pretty great guy all around.
+The institution itself is named for Senator Thaddeus Stevens, a US senator from Lancaster who was an abolitionist, among a long list of other credits to his name and character.

 #12.
 Thistle Finch